The Bachelor and race: The Bachelorette 18 (2021)

 Prior to The Bachelor 25 finale, it was intended to have the continuity on the season of The Bachelor and The Bachelorette usually airs annually per television season, but the network ordered this season and the preceding season to air in 2021 and that had never done in The Bachelorette before.
 Michelle Young starred in The Bachelorette 18 in late 2021.
 Young is of a biracial background, having a black father and a white mother.
 During the airing of the season, all of the four finalists (Joe Coleman, Brandon Jones, Rodney Mathews and Nayte Olukoya) are also of a biracial background, having a black father and white mother as well.

 The Bachelorette 19 (2022)

 Ethan Kang, a Korean American advertising executive from Colorado, was the only Asian male cast on season 19 of The Bachelorette.
 Kang, who dated Rachel Recchia on the show, became the first monoracial Asian male to make it to the top 5, and the first to kiss The Bachelorette onscreen.
 Prior to Kang's appearance on the show, the most successful Asian male was John Hersey, who was eliminated by Katie Thurston in week 2 on season 17 of The Bachelorette, but dated Thurston for several months after the show.
 After Kang's elimination, there was a public campaign from fans to make him the first Asian Bachelor.
-This was endorsed by Simu Liu, the first Asian Marvel superhero.
+This was endorsed by Simu Liu, the first Asian male Marvel superhero.